 Pegolettia baccaridifolia, the draaibos (turn bush) in Afrikaans, is a woody shrub of the Asteraceae family that grows to 50 cm in height.

 P. baccaridifolia flowerheads, like those of other members of their genus, lack ray florets.
 The flowerhead becomes 1 cm in diameter, bearing pale creamy-yellow or brightly yellow disc florets with narrow lobes.
-Two rows of pointed bracts form the involucre from which the brush-like cluster of florets protrudes far.
+Two or three rows of pointed bracts form the involucre, from which the brush-like cluster of florets protrudes far.
 Flowering may occur at any time during the year after rain.